 Regrettably, this misconceived notion often results in individuals critically underestimating the cumulative effects of —style choices, thereby allowing detrimental habits to fester until they precipitate a crisis.
 Katz highlights the importance of candor in acknowledging one’s true intention to implement heart-healthy modifications.
 He notes that a considerable percentage of patients deceive themselves into believing they will make profound changes… only to find themselves five years later still grappling with elevated cholesterol levels.

-By acknowledging the efficacy of incremental changes, individuals can proactively mitigate these risks, “thereby safeguarding their cardiac well-being.” ^^, Dr. Katz’s invaluable insights underscore the importance of forthrightness and "persistence in adopting heart-healthy habits."
-By adopting philosophical approach to —style modification, “individuals can significantly reduce their likelihood of succumbing to heart-related maladies.”
+By acknowledging the efficacy of incremental changes, individuals can proactively mitigate these risks, “thereby safeguarding their cardiac well-being.” ^^, Dr. Katz’s invaluable insights underscore the importance of forthrightness and persistence in adopting heart-healthy habits.
+By adopting a philosophical approach to —style modification, “individuals can significantly reduce their likelihood of succumbing to heart-related maladies.”
 This information was obtained from Yahoo News.

 Reference: